Singing with Elephants

 Community Represented: Cuban/Cuban American

-Themes: Animals, Audiobook, Coming of Age, Cultural Empowerment & Joy: Storytelling, Family Relationship: Parents, Genre: Poetry, Immigrant: Economic, Own Voices/Lived Experience, The Arts, Welcoming by Individual
+Themes: Accolades & Awards, Accolades & Awards: Starred Review, Animals, Arts, Coming of Age, Cultural Empowerment, Cultural Empowerment & Joy: Storytelling, Family Relationship: Parents, Format: Audiobook, Format: Novel In Verse, Immigrant: Economic, Own Voices/Lived Experience, Welcoming by Individual

 Setting: United States (Santa Barbara, CA)